yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 - Integrates with ELB, Lambda, API GTW, EC2, Beanstalk
 - Need to have X-Ray daemon running on EC2 instance (and role attached to EC2 instance to upload data onto X-Ray)

+X-Ray receives data from services as _segments_
+Then groups segments that have common request into _traces_
+Tracess processed to generate a _service graph_

 X-Ray SDK provides:
   - **Interceptors**: to add to your code to trace incoming HTTP requests
   - **Client handlers**: to instrument AWS SDK clients that your application uses to call other AWS Services
   - **HTTP Client**: to use to instrument calls to other internal or external HTTP services

 - For Lambda you should attach `AWSXrayWriteOnlyAccess` policy to the Lambda execution role
-- Error - Client errors `400-series errors`
+- `Error` - Client errors `400-series errors`
-- Fault - Server faults `500-series errors`
+- `Fault` - Server faults `500-series errors`
-- Throttle - Throttling errors `419 Too Many Requests`
+- `Throttle` - Throttling errors `419 Too Many Requests`
 - Allow to search through request information using:
   - Annotations
   - Trace IDs